MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-edit-entities-portal.md

 While [viewing tables](#view-tables), select the table, and then select **Delete** from the menu.

-If the table has dependencies that prevent it from being deleted you will see an error message.
-To identify and remove any dependencies, you will need to use the solution explorer.
+If the table has dependencies that prevent it from being deleted you'll see an error message.
+To identify and remove any dependencies, you'll need to use the solution explorer.
 More information [Identify table dependencies](create-edit-entities-solution-explorer.md#identify-table-dependencies)

 ### See also